 Skip to content

-Virtualization lets you run multiple isolated operating systems (guests) on the same physical computer (host) by inserting a thin control layer called a hypervisor between software and hardware.
+Virtualization inserts a thin control layer called a hypervisor between software and hardware.
 Instead of dedicating a whole server to one workload, you carve the machine into slices of CPU time, memory, storage, and network interfaces that each guest believes are “its” hardware.
-This matters because it multiplies flexibility: you can prototype quickly, recover from mistakes by rolling back snapshots, and drive hardware utilization closer to what you paid for.
+This multiplies flexibility: you can prototype quickly, recover from mistakes by rolling back snapshots, and drive hardware utilization closer to what you paid for.

 In modern operations, virtualization underpins public clouds, private labs, disaster recovery strategies, and reproducible development environments.
 You will use it to practice risky configuration changes safely and to host services whose operating systems differ from your laptop’s.
 Building on these fundamentals prepares you for adjacent abstractions like containers, Functions-as-a-Service (serverless), and Infrastructure as Code (IaC).